SoCold11/hookpilot/README.md

 - Automated creative optimization suggestions

 Goal: Close the loop between creative strategy and actual campaign performance.

+## AI Integration (Planned)

+HookPilot is designed to evolve into an AI-powered creative recommendation engine.

+The next iteration (V2) will introduce:
+- Dynamic recommendations using OpenAI API
+- Context-aware creative strategy generation
+- More personalized outputs based on campaign inputs

+Architecture approach:
+- Frontend (React) will send campaign inputs to a backend endpoint
+- Backend will securely call the OpenAI API
+- Responses will be structured and returned to the UI

+Note: API keys will be stored securely server-side and not exposed to the client.

 ## Example Use Case